Basic Information About the Department of Genetics and Microbiology

 What Do We Study?

 The Department's research activities span various fields, including genetics, molecular and cellular biology, microbiology, virology, physiology, ecology, and systematics.
-The significant diversity of research projects is reflected in a wide range of organisms studied (viruses, bacteria, yeasts, other fungi, animals, plants), as well as in the variety of methodological approaches and techniques.
+The significant diversity of research projects is reflected in a wide range of organisms studied (viruses, bacteria, yeasts, animals, plants), as well as in the variety of methodological approaches and techniques.
 Currently, the Department hosts eleven research groups that often collaborate with each other, with other departments of the Faculty of Science, and with numerous research institutions in the Czech Republic and abroad (you can learn more about specific collaborations of individual groups also in the Research section of this website).
 Research projects are supported by domestic and international grants, and results are regularly published in prestigious scientific journals and monographs.
 Members and students of the department have also received various awards for their research activities.

 What Do We Teach?